SmartTokenLabs/TokenScript/doc/javascript_api.md

 }
 ```

-If a developer intends to find out if an attribute is of BinaryTime or GeneralizedTime, he can look up the definition.
+If a developer intends to find out if an attribute is of `BinaryTime` or `GeneralizedTime`, he can look up the definition (search for `BinaryTime` in the begining of this document for an example).

 The value of `someDate.locale` would be what you expect normally. `someDate.venue` is the date you would use for displaying a venue-specific time, eg. a soccer game match time, that should always be displayed in the venue's timezone. to display such a time, use `someDate.venue` and print it in your locale.
 The value has already been corrected for it: